peppertech/OracleJETWorkshop2019/part1.md

 <my-invoice-timeline></my-invoice-timeline>
 ```

-5. Run 'ojet serve' in the Terminal again, and notice that you now see multiple messages from the my-invoice-timeline Web Component.
+5. Run 'ojet serve' in the Terminal again, and notice that you now see two instances of the 'Hello from Example Component' message from the 'my-invoice-timeline' Web Component.

 **Note:** Remember that you need to run 'ojet serve' to serve the application, since you killed the 'ojet' process in step 1 of this section.